IRS Health Care Tax Tip 2016-75, October 26, 2016

 - The ACA Assurance Testing System opens November 7, 2016 for tax year 2016 testing.
 Software developers – including employers and issuers who passed AATS for tax year 2015 – will not have to retest for tax year 2016; the Tax Year Software Packages will be moved into Production status.
 New participants need to comply with test requirements for tax year 2016.
-For more information, see Publication 5165, Guide for Electronically Filing ACA Information Returns for Software Developers and Transmitters.
+For more information, see Publication 5165, Guide for Electronically Filing ACA Information Returns for Software Developers and Transmitters (PDF).

 Applicable large employers can find a complete list of resources and the latest news at the Applicable Large Employer Information Center.